EMT WORK-TRAINING

 • Do you like excitement and adventure?

-• Are you interested in a career in healthcare?
+• Are you interested in a healthcare career?

 Where do EMTs Work?